Mayville, Wisconsin: Arts and culture

 Mayville hosts an annual "Audubon Days" festival the first full weekend of October.
 Audubon Days is a culmination of Mayville's historic German roots, with festivities that include bed races, the "Taste of Mayville" food tent, duck races, a parade, kids games/crafts and live music.

 From July 29 to August 2, 2009, Mayville hosted the Wisconsin American Legion Baseball Class A state tournament at Fireman's Field in Mayville.
-Fireman's field is widely considered to be one of the finest baseball parks in Wisconsin.
+Fireman's Field is widely thought of as a difficult venue to play baseball games at, due to the hill in left field.

 Fireman's field is maintained by the city of Mayville, and has become a destination for many high profiled sporting events.
 These events include the aforementioned 2009 Wisconsin American Legion Baseball State Tournament.
 Mayville was also named one of the four sectional sites for the WIAA Division 2 State Baseball Playoffs.
 Fireman's Field was also host the 2010 Junior State Legion Baseball Tournament.

 Mayville is the hometown of screenwriter Rob Schrab, who wrote the screenplay for the 2006 animated film Monster House.
 Schrab set the movie in a fictional version of Mayville.